CJones-Optics/ChiCurate/README.md

 relevance.

 # Requirements

-- Linux Install
+## Operating System'
-  - It should work on MacOS, but I haven't tested it.
+The script is designed to work on Linux.
+This includes Windows Subsystem for Linux (WSL), and has been tested.
-  - It should work in WSL.
+Read the intstillation documentation.
+It should work on MacOS, but I haven't tested it.

 - Python >3.12.4
 - Ollama
 - Local Ollama model: